71st Street Corridor Revitalization Project

 Contact

-If you have questions about the rezoning proposal, please contact Tulsa Planning Office staff at 918-596-7526 or send an email to planning@cityoftulsa.org.
+If you have questions , please contact Tulsa Planning Office staff at 918-596-7526 or send an email to planning@cityoftulsa.org.